hitsave-io/xyz/client/docs/introduction.md

-HitSave is a library for saving your data on the cloud in a reproducible and hassle-free way.
+HitSave is a cloud service and python library for saving your data on the cloud in a reproducible and hassle-free way.

 The core object in HitSave is the `@memo` decorator. `@memo` behaves similarly to `@functools.lru_cache` with a few key differences: